prikhi/sysadmintools/docs/source/architecture.rst

 ``cerberus_help`` for a long guide & ``cerberus_quick`` for a quick reference of config files & useful commands.

 TODO: Move that documentation over here!
+Configs, Services, Commands, CLI Guide

 There are a couple of bandwidth graphs: